 Still, exterior doors or other exterior installations will likely require permission, so be sure to have your paperwork completed before beginning such a project.

-If you’re replacing or adding doors to your home to improve your energy efficiency, there’s a lot to know about the and how they compare to other types of doors–check out our latest articles.
+If you’re replacing or adding doors to your home to improve your energy efficiency, there’s a lot to know about the energy efficiency of solid wood doors and how they compare to other types of doors–check out our latest article!